Venu2HD/Always-typing-discord-prank/README.md

   ![unzipimg0](https://cdn.discordapp.com/attachments/1027204530644988004/1046756929185259530/unzip.jpg)
   ![unzipimg1](https://cdn.discordapp.com/attachments/1027204530644988004/1046759736906874941/unzip.png)

-  Replace the YOUR_DISCORD_TOKEN with your discord token which you can get here:
+  Replace the YOUR_DISCORD_TOKEN in settings.json with your discord token which you can get here:
   [How to get your discord token](https://linuxhint.com/get-discord-token/)

-  Replace the CHANNEL_ID_TO_BE_FAKE_TYPED_IN with your channel id which you can get here:
+  Replace the CHANNEL_ID_TO_BE_FAKE_TYPED_IN in settings.json with your channel id which you can get here:
   [How to get a discord channel id](https://turbofuture.com/internet/Discord-Channel-ID)

   Then is should look something like this: